pca2/bootcamp/javascript_2.md

 var puppy = new Dog();
 ```

-That's pretty cut and dry, but what happens when you create a new object that refers to  existing object's inner functions?
+That's pretty cut and dry, but what happens when you create a new object that refers to an existing object's inner functions?
 Let's say for example that you want to create a new `fido_bark` function that refers back to the `fido.bark`:

 ```javascript